-However, left-wing so-called environmental groups are leading the fight to kill energy and steel jobs in southwestern Pennsylvania.
-They have been aided by liberal politicians seeking to curry favor with their party’s base voters at the expense of long-time allies in the building trades.
-Choosing to embrace the extreme ends of their own party, Democrat leaders have abandoned blue-collar workers.
-Worst of all, these leaders omit the energy and manufacturing industries from their future economic vision of their region.
+However, so-called environmental groups are leading the fight to kill energy and manufacturing jobs in southwestern Pennsylvania.
+Some politicians have chosen to join that fight at the expense of their long-time allies working in the building trades and manufacturing.
+And blue-collar workers have felt abandoned as groups promote a future economic vision of the region that does not include them.
 Simply put, they were under attack and no one was there to defend them.

 Facing annihilation, nontraditional allies saw the need to work together.
 Recognizing they had no organization advocating for their interests, members of industry and the building trades turned to ColdSpark to help chart the path forward.